lalalilo/calendar-challenge/README.md

 ## Guidelines

 - Solve the levels in ascending order.
 Split your work in at least one commit per level (always specifiy the level in the commit message)
-- Spend about 2h on the challenge, we don't expect you to finish (especially we don't expect junior to go beyond level 1 or 2) it but we do expect the code you produce is clean, maintainable and robust.
+- Spend about 2h on the challenge, we don't expect you to finish (especially we don't expect junior to go beyond level 1 or 2) it but we do expect the code you produce to be clean, maintainable and robust.
 - you're free to add any package that could help you (although we don't advise you to do so for the calendar, as Marjo has plenty of customization ideas)
 - Open a pull request to send your result